 As enacted on 10 June 2021, the headline corporation tax rate will increase from 19% to 25% from 1 April 2023.
+Deferred tax has been recognised, where relevant, at the rate expected to apply when the related deferred tax asset is realised, or the deferred tax liability is settled.

-12. Debtors
+11. Debtors